Master of Science and Doctor of Philosophy Degrees in Mechanical Engineering

 - Unofficial transcripts: All applicants must upload a copy of their transcript from their undergraduate institution and other previous higher education institutions, including other graduate studies.
 An official transcript is not part of the initial application process but may be requested at a later phase of the application process.

-- Three (3) letters of recommendation: Enter recommenders email contact information into the online application.
+- Three (3) letters of recommendation*: Enter recommender’s email contact information into the online application.
 Recommenders will receive an email with instructions for the survey and recommendation letter upload process.
 We do not accept recommendation letters via email, paper format, or online portfolios.

-- GRE Scores: Scores may not be more than 5 years old from the start of the admissions term for which applicants are applying.
+- GRE Scores**: Scores may not be more than 5 years old from the start of the admissions term for which applicants are applying.
 Scores need to be sent directly from Educational Testing Services (ETS) using the institution code 1846 (no department code is needed).
+As a response to the COVID-19 pandemic, the GRE requirement is waived for all applicants to Spring 2022, Summer 2022, and Fall 2022 terms.

 - English Proficiency Scores (TOEFL/IELTS) – required for those whose native language is not English, or whose undergraduate instruction was not in English.
 See Graduate School Requirements for Admission for more information and exemption policies.
 Scores are accepted if they are within two years of the start of the admissions term for which applicants are applying.
 TOEFL scores should be electronically sent directly from Educational Testing Service (ETS) to institution code 1846 (no department code is needed).
 IELTS scores should be electronically sent directly from IELTS to UW-Madison, Graduate Studies.